greenstack/tablecloth-mc/readme.md

 None for now.

 ## `launch`
- tarts the Minecraft Server.
+Starts the Minecraft Server.
 This will always use the default profile.

 ## `mod`\*
 Provides actions for working with mods in a profile.